rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 zip codes and phone numbers, but relatively poor for name-like data, but often acceptable.

-In order to get an idea of the costs of different anonymization approaches, check the performance numbers in the section [Benchmark Tool] or run it on your system to get an individual insight in your machine's capabilities.
+In order to get an idea of the costs of different anonymization approaches, check the performance numbers in the
+[Benchmark Tool Documentation](command_line_tools.md#benchmark-tool) or run it on your system to get an individual insight in your machine's capabilities.